filtsova-maria/2048-java/README.md

     - **Win**: A tile with the number 2048 is created.
 - **Controls**: Arrow keys.
 - **Graphics**: JavaFX.

+# Developer Documentation

+## Project Architecture

+### Components

+1. **Main Application (`Game` class)**
+  - Entry point of the application.
+  - Manages the primary stage and scenes (main menu, game scene, high scores).
+  - Handles game initialization, event configuration, and scene transitions.

+2. **Game Logic (`Board` class)**
+  - Represents the game board and its state.
+  - Handles tile movements, merging, and spawning.
+  - Manages game rules, such as win/loss conditions and score calculation.

+3. **User Interface (`Tile`, `ScoreDisplay` classes)**
+  - `Tile`: Represents individual tiles on the game board, including their appearance and animations.
+  - `ScoreDisplay`: Manages the display and animation of the current score.

+4. **Event Handling**
+  - Configured in the `Game` class to handle user inputs (e.g., arrow keys for tile movement).
+  - Consumes key events to prevent default behavior affecting button focus.

+5. **Automatic Solver**
+  - Implemented as a timeline in the `Game` class.
+  - Automatically makes moves every second based on the current board state.

+6. **Score Management (`ScoreManager` class)**
+  - Handles saving and loading of high scores.
+  - Manages score persistence using a file (`"scores.txt"`).

+7. **Logging (`GameLogger` class)**
+  - Singleton class for logging game events and board states.
+  - Configurable logging levels for different granularity.
+  - Granularity can be passed in command line arguments via the `logLevel` parameter.

+### Dependencies
+- **JavaFX**: Used for building the graphical user interface.
+- **JUnit**: Used for testing purposes.

+### Build and Run
+- **Maven**: Used for project management and build automation.
+- **JavaFX Maven Plugin**: Configured for running the application and creating a custom runtime image.

 # User Documentation